Skip to main content

 Schema:

-• _timestamp = Unix epoch timestamp in milliseconds
+• timestamp: Unix epoch timestamp in milliseconds

-• databaseWriteBytes = the database write bandwidth used by this function in bytes
+• database_write_bytes: number, this and database_read_bytes make up the database bandwidth used by the function

 {

-"status": "failure",
+"status": "success",

 }